-On a consolidated basis, we are not dependent upon a single customer, or very few customers, such that the loss of any one or more particular customers would have a materially adverse effect on our consolidated statement of income.
-One customer, Howmet Aerospace Inc. (formerly Arconic Inc.), accounted for approximately 10 percent, 11 percent and 12 percent of net sales for the years ended June 30, 2020, 2019 and 2018, respectively.
-No single customer accounted for 10 percent or more of the accounts receivable outstanding at June 30, 2020.
-Approximately 12 percent of the accounts receivable outstanding at June 30, 2019 was due from one customer, Howmet Aerospace Inc. See Note 20 to our consolidated financial statements included in Item 8.
+On a consolidated basis, we are not dependent upon a single customer, or very few customers, such that the loss of any one or more particular customers would have a materially adverse effect on our consolidated statement of operations.
+No single customer accounted for 10 percent or more of total net sales for the year ended June 30, 2021.
+One customer, Howmet Aerospace Inc. (formerly Arconic Inc.), accounted for approximately 10 percent and 11 percent of net sales for the years ended June 30, 2020 and 2019, respectively.
+For the years ended June 30, 2020 and 2019, 90 percent of sales to Howmet Aerospace Inc. were reported by the SAO segment and 10 percent were reported by the PEP segment, respectively.
+No single customer accounted for 10 percent or more of the accounts receivable outstanding at June 30, 2021 and June 30, 2020.
+See Note 20 to our consolidated financial statements included in Item 8.
 "Financial Statements and Supplementary Data" for additional information.